 Your “trading as” name needs to be clear and unambiguous in terms of the nature of your business activity.
 If you plan to operate a store, you will need to display your full name and the “trading as” name visibly on the entrance to the store.

-Duration, conversion and closure
+Duration, conversion, and closure

 There is no set duration for the operation of a sole proprietor’s business.
-However, the operation of the business may be restricted by the duration of validity of administrative authorisations, or rules that are profession-specific.
+However, the operation of the business may be restricted by the duration of validity of administrative authorizations, or rules that are profession-specific.
 In the event of business closure, you will need to complete certain administrative formalities.

 When it comes to conversion, if you wish to form a company at a certain point to continue doing business in your domain, the general rule allows you to do so.
 However, there are exceptions due to rules governing certain professions that restrict or prohibit operating as a company.

-Capital, functioning and liability
+Capital, functioning, and liability

 There is no such thing as a minimum capital requirement, so it’s up to you to decide how much capital you wish to commit to the business.

 The functioning of your business and all decisions related to it are your responsibility, but you can appoint an attorney to act on your behalf.